-In an otherwise well-written novel, plot weaknesses can derail the story and leave readers feeling unfulfilled and frustrated.
+Plot weaknesses can derail a story and leave readers feeling unfulfilled and frustrated.
 Plot holes, unexplained departures from the established rules of your fictional world and other quirks can ruin a promising book.
 Here are 7 don’ts for how to plot a novel:

 1: Don’t create plot holes

 In novels, plot holes are gaps or logical inconsistencies in narrative that disrupt the logical progression established by the novel’s plot.
 Events or statements that contradict earlier events or statements in the story fall under this category.

 For example, in sci-fi/fantasy involving time travel, a protagonist can’t go back in time to prevent an antagonist/villain from being born.
 The earlier removal of the villain would negate any need for future time travel in the first place (a classic time travel paradox).

 Famous examples of plot holes in fiction include a little-known error in the first UK edition of Harry Potter and the Philosopher’s Stone by J.K.
 Rowling.
 On page 56, a witch (a minor character) complains about the price of an item being ’seventeen Sickles’ yet in the monetary system of Rowling’s world there are seventeen Sickles to a Galleon.
 The witch would thus more likely say ‘one Galleon’.
 Although this is a very minor oversight, the inconsistency was changed for subsequent editions.

 To avoid creating plot holes in your own fiction: